chrisdiana/cdmedia.github.io/_posts/2015-03-20-getting-started-with-slim-framework-pt-2.md

 </html>
 ```

-Couple things to point out here: We created a sidebar where we will list all our
+Couple things to point out here: We created a sidebar where we will list all of
-cars in our garage in the `<ul id="car-list"></ul>` element.
+the cars in our garage in the `<ul id="car-list"></ul>` element.
 Next, we have a
 `<a class="button button-primary" href="#" id="btnAdd">New Car</a>` button for creating a new car.
-Now to the heart of the app.
-We created a form for adding and updating cars in our garage in the `<form id="carForm">` form element.
+Now to the heart of the app: We created a form for adding and updating cars in our garage in the `<form id="carForm">` form element.
 The
 form will populate with the car's info when the car is selected from the sidebar.
 Note
 that we have a hidden form element for `id`.
 This will allow our app to tell which car
 is currently in the form.
 Then, to save or delete a car we have the `<a class="button" href="#" id="btnSave">Save</a>`